DNA Studyby Karen Johnson

-Interesting nesting behaviors of turtles who have nested in the Northern Outer Banks in the past but nested on other beaches in 2019
+Interesting nesting behaviors of turtles who have nested in the Northern Outer Banks in the past and nest on other beaches

 - A turtle who laid a nest in 2010 in Nags Head returned to lay a nest in Deveaux Bank, SC in 2019 after a 9-year hiatus!

 - Two Loggerhead turtles whose very first nests were laid in the Northern Outer Banks have now relocated south.
 One turtle had 2 nests in NC in 2015.
 In 2019, she laid her 5 nests on beaches in SC.
 The other turtle traveled to the Cape Romain National Wildlife Refuge in SC for the remainder of her first season in 2011.
 3 years later in 2014, she nested in Cumberland, GA, returning in 2019, after a 5-year nesting gap, to Cumberland.